Fonate-Michael/funfact-mern-stack-project/README.md

 This project is open-source under the MIT License.

 ---
-Enjoy the fun facts! 🎉
+Enjoy the fun facts! hehehe 🎉